 Michael is on the tracks of the Indo-European language, Gianni is an Arbëresh and teaches Albanian at the University of Calabria, Monica was the first researcher in Italy to obtain a PhD in Albanology.
 A group of linguists travelling into the majestic beauty of Albanian mountains in a quest for lost words and languages.
 “Lips, eyes, ears” traces a portrait of an unusual job, introducing a special perspective on today's Albania, its culture, and its landscape

-It was called Crvena Zastava, Red Star, and it was the biggest car producer in the Balkans.
+It was called Crvena Zastava, Red Flag, and it was the biggest car producer in the Balkans.
 Following the fall of Yugoslavia, it entered a devastating crisis, reaching its peak during the Nato bombings of 1999.
 While the factory lost its workers, the city of Kragujevac became one of the main destination for Kosovo refugees.
 A story on the violent transition from socialism to the market economy.
 Zastava Planet has been produced thanks to funding from the Autonomous Province of Trento

 Artan Puto, born in 1969, is a university professor; however, people in the streets still recognize him as the star ofTomka and his friends, one of the most popular children’s movies of Albanian cinema.
 An unusual point of view on today’s Albania and on the changes which took place in this country.
 A documentary film by Micol Cossali and Davide Sighele, now available in streaming